Introduction Mimi hesitates to accept an invitation to spend the

 aspects of self-esteem.
 Awareness of self-esteem is the foundation

+for further intervention.
 2. Exploration of the Origins of Self-Esteem: Linking your

 patients experience of self-esteem with his or her personal